Great Northern, Piccadilly and Brompton Railway: GNP&BR and DR bills, 1903

 In November 1902, the newly merged company announced two bills for the 1903 parliamentary session under the GNP&BR name.
 The first bill requested minor powers which included the purchase of additional land for stations, and sought minor amendments to previous Acts.

 The second bill sought permission for extensions east and west from the approved route.
 The eastern extension was to diverge from the main route immediately west of Piccadilly Circus station, which was to be expanded to have east and westbound platforms on both lines.
 The extension was then to pass under Leicester Square to a station at Charing Cross.
 Continuing eastwards under Strand, the tunnels were to cross under the branch from Holborn, with an interchange at Strand station.
 The line was then to continue under Fleet Street to Ludgate Circus, where a station was to be constructed to interchange with the London, Chatham and Dover Railway's Ludgate Hill station (since demolished).
 It would then proceed south under New Bridge Street, and east under Queen Victoria Street, to connect to the DR's proposed deep-level line west of Mansion House station.
 The western extension was to diverge from the approved route at Albert Gate, east of Knightsbridge station.
 This station was to have additional platforms on the new branch line which would head west under Knightsbridge, Kensington Road and Kensington High Street, with stations at the Royal Albert Hall, the DR's High Street Kensington station and Addison Road.
 The tunnels were then to follow Hammersmith Road to the DR's Hammersmith station.
 There they would turn north under Hammersmith Grove and east under Goldhawk Road, to terminate on the south side of Shepherd's Bush Green near to the CLR's Shepherd's Bush terminus.

 The DR also publicised two further bills for the 1903 session.
 The first included provisions to formalise the agreement for the GNP&BR to build the section of the deep-level line between South Kensington and West Kensington, including the deep-level platforms at Earl's Court.
 The second bill sought permission to extend the deep-level line from its eastern end at Mansion House by following beneath the existing sub-surface tracks to Whitechapel, where the line would connect to the existing sub-surface lines to Mile End.

 Neither extension bill was debated.
 In February 1903, Parliament had established the Royal Commission on London Traffic to assess the manner in which transport in London should be developed.
 While the Commission deliberated, any review of bills for new lines and extensions was postponed.
 Both bills were later withdrawn by their promoters.
-The powers bills were approved as the Metropolitan District Railway Act, 1903 on 21 July 1903 and the Great Northern, Piccadilly and Brompton Railway (Various Powers) Act, 1903 on 11 August 1903.
+The powers bills were approved as the Metropolitan District Railway Act 1903 (3 Edw.
+7. c. cxxvi) on 21 July 1903 and the Great Northern, Piccadilly and Brompton Railway (Various Powers) Act 1903 (3 Edw.
+7. c. clxxxvi) on 11 August 1903.